 Oakfield Short Stay School educates up to thirty children, ranging in ages from five to eleven.
-Following a phased, individualised induction, children are welcomed into one of three classes; Willow, Beech and Cedar.
+Following a phased, individualised induction, children are welcomed into one of three classes; Pine, Beech and Maple.
 Our classrooms are bright, stimulating environments and the work of our children is proudly displayed.
 We have various outdoor areas that enhance structured play and learning outside the classroom.
-Chickens live on site and the children are responsible for looking after their welfare and collecting their eggs for use in cooking lesson.
-A hamster (Lola) has recently joined us.
+There is also an outdoor area where we hold Forest School sessions for all pupils on a Tuesday afternoon.

 All classes follow a morning curriculum which includes reading, handwriting, literacy, mathematics and phonics.
 Read, Write, Ink is the phonics scheme used.
 Focused phonics, numeracy and Theraplay interventions are also delivered to individual and small groups of pupils.